richard-porter/frozen-kernel/carver-igl-governance.md

 > *“How do we distinguish legitimate context adaptation (appropriate register shift) from harmful drift?”*

 The IGL is the direct answer.
-The four-factor Zone 2 reasonableness test (Constraint Alignment, Directionality, HRP Integrity, Provenance Transparency) is the operational specification of that distinction.
+The five-factor Zone 2 reasonableness test (Constraint Alignment, Directionality, HRP Integrity, Provenance Transparency, Reversibility) is the operational specification of that distinction.
 The Carver framing is its theoretical grounding.

 -----